-- The dwelling (front building line) must be setback a minimum of 4m from the front boundary - Garages accessed from the front of a Lot should be set back 5.5m minimum from the front boundary of the lot. - Porches, verandas, and porticos less than 4 metres in height may encroach up to 1.5 metre into the front setback. - All dwellings with a frontage less than 20m must employ a 1m side setback on at least one side of the dwelling. - Eaves, facias, gutters, chimney, flue pipes, water tanks and heating or cooling or other services may encroach 0.5m into the setback around the whole dwelling excluding garage walls on the boundary. - Dwellings on corner lots must be setback a minimum of 2 metres from the secondary street frontage. - All building works must comply with the City of Melton Planning Scheme, Victorian Building Regulations and Building Code of Australia email | themurray@jrdapprovals.com.au
+- The dwelling (front building line) must be setback a minimum of 4m from the front boundary - Garages accessed from the front of a Lot should be set back 5m minimum from the front boundary of the lot. - Porches, verandas, and porticos less than 4 metres in height may encroach up to 1.5 metre into the front setback. - All dwellings with a frontage less than 20m must employ a 1m side setback on at least one side of the dwelling. - Eaves, facias, gutters, chimney, flue pipes, water tanks and heating or cooling or other services may encroach 0.5m into the setback around the whole dwelling excluding garage walls on the boundary. - Dwellings on corner lots must be setback a minimum of 2 metres from the secondary street frontage. - All building works must comply with the Melton Planning Scheme and the Rockbank Precinct Structure Plan Victorian Building Regulations and Building Code of Australia.

-Page | 5
+page | 5